mc2522/oWoBot/README.md

 # oWoBot

 oWoBot is a discord music bot that is able to play music, queue music, skip, pause, resume, and has other basic functions such as responding to jokes.
+Bot code utilizes the Discord.js node module for interacting with the Discord API.

 # Commands
 `!commands/!help`     Print all available commands<br />